 Wall Crawl: Some monsters (mostly small reptiles and arachnids) have the ability to cling to walls.
 This allows them to pass over obstacles like deep water.

-Cast the Spider Form spell and you can do this, too.
+Until 0.15, casting the Spider Form spell or wearing the Boots of the Spider let you do this, too.

 Weak, but Skilled: In a way, this is a Dungeon Crawler's normal mode of operation - there is rarely a point where you're powerful enough to be 'safe' from attack.
 It's especially true at the very start of the game, where a couple of hits from even the lowest level monsters can finish off a weak character.
 Wanderers are probably the best example; they begin with a random skill set and random equipment, and are thus in a worse position than any other class upon entering the dungeon, since they are literally not equipped to fight.